The data we collect provides information on the base salaries of staff in the Public Service and shows us wage growth by sector.

 • performance-related increases

-• salary differences between new and departing staff.
+• salary differences between new, departing, and remaining staff

 Drivers of wage increases this year include:

-• normal progression increases, typically applied from 1 July annually,
+• agreed progression increases, typically applied annually from 1 July.

 The average wage in the Public Service has grown by an average of 3.7% per annum since records began in 2000.
 The trend since 2000 is shown on the chart in first tab of the visualisation below.